Kosher salt

-Kosher salt or kitchen salt (also called cooking salt, flake salt, rock salt, kashering salt or koshering salt) is coarse edible salt without common additives such as iodine.
-Typically used in cooking and not at the table, it consists mainly of sodium chloride and may include anticaking agents.
+Kosher salt or kitchen salt (also called cooking salt, rock salt, kashering salt, or koshering salt) is an American English term for coarse edible salt usually without common additives such as iodine, typically used in cooking and not at the table.
+It consists mainly of sodium chloride and may include anticaking agents.

 Etymology

 Coarse edible salt is a kitchen staple, but its name varies widely in various cultures and countries.
-The term kosher salt gained common usage in North America and refers to its use in the Jewish religious practice of dry brining meats, known as kashering, and not to the salt itself being manufactured under any religious guidelines.
+The term kosher salt gained common usage in the United States and refers to its use in the Jewish religious practice of dry brining meats, known as kashering, e.g. a salt for kashering, and not to the salt itself being manufactured under kosher guidelines.
 Some brands further identify kosher-certified salt as being approved by a religious body.